Medically reviewed on Jan 4, 2018

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Syndros may be habit-forming.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 Keep the medication in a place where others cannot get to it.
-Tell your doctor if you feel an increased urge to take more or higher doses of this medicine than prescribed.
+Tell your doctor if you feel an increased urge to take more or higher doses of dronabinol than prescribed.

 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.